 8 Reasons Your Car Could Be Shuddering While Accelerating

 When you put the metal to the pedal, does your car start shaking?
+Do you have a terrible vibration when accelerating?

 It might seem amusing, and even enjoyable – if you’re into that sort of thing.
 But if your car shudders when accelerating, you could be looking at some potentially serious issues.